co1umbine/D4UDocument/DynamixelForUnity EN.md

         <dt>uint[] data</dt>
         <dd>Data to be written.</dd>
         <dt>byte[] id</dt>
-        <dd>Target ID; if null is specified, the ID held in DynamixelForUnity is targeted.</dd>
+        <dd>Target ID; if null is specified, the IDs held in DynamixelForUnity is targeted.</dd>
     </dl>

 - Returns
-Myself.
+Itself.

 - Description
 The information and data of the data field to be written are stored in IDParamPair.